 3. Why is low magnesium so difficult to detect?

 Low magnesium is often referred to as a ‘modern day silent epidemic’ or an ‘invisible deficiency’, because it is so difficult to detect clinically.
 The most commonly used test – blood serum magnesium – is generally considered to be inaccurate in identifying low levels.
 This is because less than 1% of body magnesium is found in the blood, and only 0.3% is found in serum.
 Serum magnesium levels are kept under tight control by the body, and are usually normal, even when there is a nutritional magnesium deficiency.
-The majority (99%) of the body’s magnesium is actually found in bone, muscles and non-muscular soft tissue.1 In addition, many of the signs of low magnesium are also common symptoms of other health problems, making a clinical diagnosis of low magnesium very difficult.
+The majority (99%) of the body’s magnesium is actually found in bone, muscles and non-muscular soft tissue.1 In addition, many of the possible low magnesium symptoms are also common symptoms of other health problems, making a clinical diagnosis of low magnesium very difficult.

 4. Why is low magnesium so common?